lhwright13/BetterBooks/docs/IOS_DEPLOYMENT_GUIDE.md

 security find-certificate -a -p
 ```

-This guide covers the complete iOS deployment process for Muuchi.
+This guide covers the complete iOS deployment process for EchoWright.
 The app is now configured and ready for distribution through TestFlight and the App Store.